-Tips for Managing Mental Fatigue During a Divorce
+Tips for Managing Divorce Burnout During a Divorce

 Going through a divorce is not easy for anyone.
 Even when you are going through an “easy” divorce and you put on a smile, it can take quite a toll on you.
 This is true even in the best circumstances.
 It can affect you emotionally, physically, and mentally.
 Often, the mental fatigue that you start to feel goes untreated.
-This could mean that you start to develop problems with your memory or decision-making skills, for example.
+Developing divorce burnout, or fatigue, could mean that you start to develop problems with your memory or decision-making skills, for example.
 If you are feeling the mental strain of divorce, you aren’t alone.
 Fortunately, there are some things you can do about it.

 Realize Your Reactions Are Normal